 Resource for Teaching Classroom Procedures

 If you are a third-grade teacher practicing academic procedures in your classroom, be sure to check out this back-to-school resource!
-This product is a fun and engaging review of skills that your students learned in second grade.
+This product is a fun and engaging review of skills that your students learned the year before.

-These printable review worksheets for third grade are perfect for practicing classroom procedures.
-They are designed to be stapled into packets, so your students can even practice where to store unfinished work.
+These printable review worksheets are perfect for practicing classroom procedures.
+If you are teaching your students to call to attention, partner share, use speaking frames, use a review worksheet while practicing.
+You can even practice where to store unfinished work.
 This resource can help you keep your class quietly engaged in their seats, which is important when you are administering individual back-to-school assessments.

 Save These Tips for Teaching Classroom Procedures